 The Los Angeles General Medical Center is the primary teaching site providing residents a unique opportunity to spend 16 months of their 36-month curriculum caring for patients in a large, Level I Trauma center.
 The diversity of pathology provides the resident with an unparalleled, supervised clinical experience permitting progressive responsibility by gradually assigning residents to increasingly challenging cases to prepare the trainee for independent practice and/or further specialized training.
 The medical center is also the site for delivery of the core curriculum including daily lectures and weekly grand rounds.

-The LAC+USC Medical Center, which is the largest medical complex of its kind in the country, serves as the tertiary referral center for Los Angeles County as well as much of Southern California.
+The Los Angeles General Medical Center, which is the largest medical complex of its kind in the country, serves as the tertiary referral center for Los Angeles County as well as much of Southern California.
 Here, residents gain experience in a public hospital setting working on cases ranging from minor elective operations to complex innovative surgical procedures.
-The LAC+USC Anesthesiology and Surgical Trauma Team has the enviable record of having one of the best survival rates for trauma patients in the country.
+The Los Angeles General Medical Center Anesthesiology and Surgical Trauma Team has the enviable record of having one of the best survival rates for trauma patients in the country.

 Keck Hospital of USC

 Keck Hospital of USC serves as a focused training site for four core rotations: cardiac, pain, thoracic and neurosurgical anesthesia.
 It also serves as the site for six months of CA3 advanced clinical rotations in thoracic, cardiac, vascular, regional, transplant and neurosurgery.
 Residents gain experience in this private tertiary care center by participating in direct patient care and weekly educational sessions.

 USC Norris Comprehensive Cancer Center

 USC Norris Comprehensive Cancer Center provides comprehensive care for patients in its affiliated hospitals and outpatient clinics, and conducts hundreds of clinical trials, offering the latest in innovative cancer treatments